 Mount Baker Council is proud to offer summer day and twilight camps for ALL boys and girls, Scouts and non-Scouts, entering grades 2-5 in the fall.
 Tigers (entering grade 1) are welcome to attend with a legal guardian.

-Our day camps offer outstanding activities for a week of fun, learning and adventure.
+Our day camps offer outstanding activities for 2-3 days of fun, learning and adventure.
 Campers are divided into small, well-supervised groups.
 Boys and girls are placed in same-gender Cub Scout dens.

 Lots of fun!

 We offer action-packed days with lots of fun — and some learning too.
 Every day there’s something new to do, learn, and explore!
 Activities may include: Archery, BB Guns, Boating, Crafts, Fishing, Nature, Scoutcraft, Sports & Games, STEM.

 The key camp staff are National Camp School trained and guide a volunteer staff made up of the attendee’s family and unit members.
 A volunteer ratio of 1 adult for every 3 youth from your Pack is needed each day for a safe, fun and successful camp experience.
 See your Pack Day Camp Coordinator to arrange your volunteer days to ensure adequate coverage for your Pack.
 Adults who volunteer for a minimum of 2 days get a free Day Camp Staff t-shirt!

 Youth ages 11-17 may volunteer to assist in various roles at camp: set up, tear down, den chief type service, assist with stations, gofer and general camp service, tag-a-long support.
 Youth Helpers who volunteer for at least 2 days also receive a free Day Camp Staff t-shirt!